Franklin Park (Boston): Playhouse

 Ellington, the Billy Taylor Trio and the Boston Pops.

 Schoolmaster Hill

 From 1823–1824, before the park was created, Ralph Waldo Emerson lived in a small cabin atop what is now named "Schoolmaster Hill", running a "School for Young Ladies" with his mother and brother.
 Emerson drew upon the landscape for inspiration for nature poetry and essays.
-Besides a plaque devoted to Emerson's memory, Schoolmaster Hill offers a spectacular view of the Blue Hills.
+Besides a plaque devoted to Emerson's memory, Schoolmaster Hill offers views of the Blue Hills.